-Remediation is required whenever a faculty member or clinical preceptor identifies and documents any deficiency in a student's knowledge, skills, abilities, or professionalism on the required Student Evaluations.
-These may be identified during classroom activities, campus-based clinical skills training, clinical practice rotations, academic advising, remedial instruction, or other formal program instructional and/or student assessment activity.
+Remediation is required whenever a faculty member or clinical preceptor identifies and documents any deficiency in a student's knowledge, skills, abilities, or professionalism.
+These may be identified during classroom activities, campus-based clinical skills training, clinical practice rotations, academic advising, remedial instruction, or other formal program instructional or student assessment activity.